openstack-archive/sahara/doc/source/intro/overview.rst

   are used to work with OpenStack, limiting a user's abilities in sahara to their OpenStack privileges.
 * Compute (nova) - used to provision VMs for data processing clusters.
+* Bare metal (ironic) - used to provision Baremetal nodes for data processing clusters.
 * Orchestration (heat) - used to provision and orchestrate the deployment of data processing clusters.
 * Image (glance) - stores VM images, each image containing an operating system